Battle of Cedar Creek: Union counterattack

 When Sheridan arrived at the scene of the battle at 10:30 am, he assumed that Early's Longstreet ruse from a few days earlier was true.
 After interrogating prisoners, he learned that only Kershaw's Division from Longstreet's corps was present.
 Sheridan also feared that Longstreet was approaching from Front Royal to trap the Union army between Longstreet and Early.
 Once Sheridan received confirmation (around 3:30 pm) that Longstreet was not near Front Royal, he ordered an attack.

 The Union counterattack began just before 4:00 pm.
 Custer's Division was back on the Union far right, further northwest from the main infantry line, facing Rosser.
 Merritt's Division was on the Union left on the southeast side of the pike.
 The XIX Corps, with Brigadier General William Dwight now commanding the 1st Division and Grover returning to command the 2nd Division, was on the right of the main Union line.
 The VI Corps was to the left of Grover.
 Crook's Army of West Virginia was held in reserve close to the turnpike, as support for the VI Corps.
 Sheridan's plan was for his cavalry to contain the Confederate flanks while the XIX Corps turned the Confederate left flank and drove them east of the pike, which would prevent Early's army from using the Valley Pike's bridge across Cedar Creek to escape.

 The Union infantry attack stalled.
-Dwight was able to overlap Gordon's left flank, but could not push Gordon's Division toward the pike.
+Dwight overlapped Gordon's left flank but could not push Gordon's Division toward the pike.
 On Gordon's right, the divisions of Kershaw and Ramseur were positioned behind stone walls and assisted by artillery.
 Grover's Division and Wright's VI Corps had little success against them, and Grover was again wounded.
 On the Union left, Merritt's cavalry made two charges only to be repulsed by Confederate artillery and enfilading fire from enemy infantry that had resisted the advance of the VI Corps.
 On Merritt's third charge, bolstered by the VI Corps moving forward, Confederate troops gave way in disorder.
+Moments before the Confederate troops fled, Union Colonel Charles Russell Lowell, commander of Merritt's Reserve Brigade located at the Union cavalry's left flank, was mortally wounded at Thorndale Farm.